Productivity¶

 Name: sharpe_ratio, dtype: float64

 - To represent two strategies, you need to tile the same data twice.
-For this, create a parameter with strategy names and pass it as
+Create a parameter with strategy names and pass it as

 tile

-to the broadcaster for it to tile the columns of each array (such as price) by two times. - Index dictionary contains index instructions as keys and data as values to be set.
-Keys can be anything from row indices and labels, to custom indexer classes such as PointIdxr.
+to the broadcaster so it tiles the columns of each array (such as price) twice. - The index dictionary includes index instructions as keys and data as values to set.
+Keys can be row indices, labels, or custom indexer classes such as PointIdxr.

-- Find the indices of the rows that correspond to the beginning of each day and the index of the column "daily", and set each element under those indices to 100 (= accumulate)
+- Find the indices of the rows for the start of each day and the column index of "daily", then set each element at those indices to 100 (= accumulate).

 - Find the indices of the rows that correspond to Sunday.
-If any value under those indices has already been set with any previous instruction, it will be overridden.
+If any value at those indices has already been set by a previous instruction, it will be overridden.

 Slicing¶

-- Similarly to selecting columns, each vectorbtpro object is now capable of slicing rows, using the exact same mechanism as in Pandas
+- Similar to selecting columns, each VBT object can now slice rows using the same mechanism as in Pandas

-This makes it supereasy to analyze and plot any subset of simulated data, without the need of re-simulation!
+This makes it easy to analyze and plot any subset of simulated data, without needing to re-simulate!

 >>> data = vbt.YFData.pull("BTC-USD")